 VERIFICATION OF EXPERIENCE: Verification from each school district or the Kentucky Department of Education for which there is past teaching or administrative experience.
 (This must be on file before salary can be received based on that experience).
 Central Office personnel will write for verification after the names of the school districts have been provided.

 HEALTH CERTIFICATION: Each employee, including substitutes, must have a medical examination, which shall include a tuberculin risk assessment, prior to initial employment, and proof shall be filed with the Central Office.
-Individuals identified as being at high risk for TB shall be required to undergo a tuberculin skin test as required by 702 KAR 1:160.
+Individuals identified as being at high risk for TB shall be required to undergo a tuberculin skin test or a blood test for Mycobacterium tuberculosis (BAMT) as required by 702 KAR 1:160.
 Health certification records shall also include results from Hepatitis B vaccinations, if the position so requires.

 MEMBERSHIP APPLICATION TO THE KENTUCKY TEACHERS' RETIREMENT SYSTEM: Each regular full time certified employee must file a membership application with teacher retirement if they are not already a member or if they have previously withdrawn their account.